-The Division III Championships Committee has prioritized the following site-selection criteria for all championships:
+The Division III Championships Committee has prioritized the site-selection criteria in the following order for Division III championships:

-- Quality and availability of the facility and other necessary accommodations; - Geographical location (which may include such factors as rotation of sites, weather, accessibility and transportation costs); - Seeding; and - Attendance history and revenue potential, which shall be considered necessary to assure fiscal responsibility.
+- Quality and availability of the facility and other necessary accommodations. - 2.
+Geographical location (including such factors as rotation of sites, weather conditions, accessibility and transportation costs). - 3.
+Attendance history and revenue potential, which shall be considered necessary to assure fiscal responsibility. - 4.
+Hosts will be selected based on meeting the minimum hosting requirements and maintaining geographic proximity.
+Seeding may be a consideration when selecting hosts but is not determinative.